averbraeck/opentrafficsim/docs/01-technical/installation-developers.md

 ![](../images/01-technical/install-developer-008.png)

-Select only the master branch (and/or any other branch yu are interested in) to clone from github and press Next:
+Select only the master branch (and/or any other branch you are interested in) to clone from github and press Next:

 ![](../images/01-technical/install-developer-009.png)